CRANKS, SPOONS OR SPINNERS? The Open Water Dilemma.

 with most boats at idle or just above.
 Knowing where these

-are is critical… if you want to keep them.
+if you want to keep them.
 Trolling

 open water doesn't require as much attention to detail,